krud-soft/words/docs/Words/11-interface.md

 ## Methods

 An `interface` component can expose methods directly in its body after `props`.
-Methods declare behavior — actions the contract can perform or values it can compute — not data access.
-Data access is handled through `props` directly via dot notation.
+Methods declare callable behavior — actions the contract can perform or values it can compute — not field access.
+Field access is handled through `props` directly via dot notation.
 Each method is named, lists its parameters if any, and declares a return type if it produces one:

 ```wds title="RoutingModule/interfaces/Router.wds"
 module RoutingModule